Cabibbo–Kobayashi–Maskawa matrix

-In the Standard Model of particle physics, the Cabibbo–Kobayashi–Maskawa matrix, CKM matrix, quark mixing matrix, or KM matrix is a unitary matrix which contains information on the strength of the flavour-changing weak interaction.
+In the Standard Model of particle physics, the Cabibbo–Kobayashi–Maskawa matrix, CKM matrix, quark mixing matrix, or KM matrix is a unitary matrix that contains information on the strength of the flavour-changing weak interaction.
 Technically, it specifies the mismatch of quantum states of quarks when they propagate freely and when they take part in the weak interactions.
 It is important in the understanding of CP violation.
 This matrix was introduced for three generations of quarks by Makoto Kobayashi and Toshihide Maskawa, adding one generation to the matrix previously introduced by Nicola Cabibbo.
 This matrix is also an extension of the GIM mechanism, which only includes two of the three current families of quarks.

 The matrix

 Predecessor – the Cabibbo matrix

 In 1963, Nicola Cabibbo introduced the Cabibbo angle (θ_{c}) to preserve the universality of the weak interaction.